 And two, because you don’t have a central hub for managing the time going into completing projects and tracking project accounting, you jump between tools (or spreadsheets).
 Again, this increases the odds of billing errors, resulting in leaked revenue.

 The infamous scope creep also contributes to revenue leaks.
 To recap, scope creep is when a client gradually increases the work required on a project without factoring in its impact on the project cost and timeline.
+And, as Runn's co-founder Nicole Tiefensee reflects, scope creep is the bane of project management:

 When you offer multiple services and different prices to different clients, it becomes another cause of revenue leakage.
 The main culprit in both cases boils down to confusion.